hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 ![debug gem](images/rails_passenger_apps_guide/04_debugger_debug_gem.png)

-- To use `web-console`, you need to declare that gem in the Gemfile and put `console` in the piece of code you want to debug.
+- To use `web-console`, you need to declare that gem in the Gemfile and add the `console` statement within the of code you want to debug.
 A Rails Console will be open in the web browser, that will allow you to inspect the variables you want.